What is an erogenous zone?

 Order effective treatment for premature ejaculation discreetly View all treatments

 What are the most common erogenous zones and how to stimulate them?

-While every woman may have a different ranking of her favorite erogenous zones, there are about eleven body areas that are very likely to trigger a sexual response or to at least offer a pleasant feeling.
+While every woman may have a different ranking of her favorite erogenous zones, there are about eleven body areas that are more likely to trigger a sexual response or to at least a pleasant feeling.
 These are the most common erogenous zones.

-Not the erogenous zone you might have thought of at first, but as there are ten of them — since each finger is its own erogenous zone — it’s only fair to start our list with them.
+Not the erogenous zone you might have thought of at first, but as there are ten of them — and each finger is its own erogenous zone — it’s only fair to start our list with them.
 By design, your fingertips have to be one of the most sensitive body parts, as they are crucial to our sense of touch.
-Also when it comes to sex and dating, usually it’s the fingers that make first intimate skin contact and first feel the partner, well before you start kissing or begin moving on to higher things.
+Also when it comes to sex and dating, it’s usuallly the fingers that make first intimate contact.
 Tickling the fingertips arouses a sexual response in most women.
-That in fact also includes the whole length of each finger as well as the palms of hands.
+This zone also includes the whole length of each finger as well as the palms of the hands.
 Kissing and gently sucking on fingers yields a similar response.

 The inside of your wrist

 It’s really an extension of your hand, but it deserves a special mention for being a very sensitive area.
 Many women (and men) find tickling or kissing the inner wrist very arousing.
 There’s also a psychological factor at play: you are exposing one of your body’s more vulnerable areas (which biological instinct normally tells you to protect) to your partner’s caresses.

 This one you probably already guessed right away.
 The nape of your neck is an area rich in sensory nerves and it’s also one of your body’s most vulnerable zones.
 Almost everybody shows sexual stimulation in response to kisses or caresses on the neck.